dogweather/forkful/content/en/arduino/data-structures/using-associative-arrays.md

 ---
 date: 2024-01-30 18:57:34.014358-07:00
-description: "In the world of Arduino, associative arrays let you pair keys with values,\
-  \ kinda like how you'd match socks with their pairs.
-They're a go-to when you\u2026"
+description: "How to: Arduino, strictly speaking, doesn't have built-in support for\
+  \ associative arrays as you'd find in higher-level languages.
+But, fear not.
+We\
+  \ can\u2026"
 lastmod: '2024-03-13T22:45:00.315820-06:00'
 model: gpt-4-0125-preview
-summary: In the world of Arduino, associative arrays let you pair keys with values, kinda like how you'd match socks with their pairs.
+summary: Arduino, strictly speaking, doesn't have built-in support for associative arrays as you'd find in higher-level languages.
 title: Using associative arrays
 weight: 15
 ---